Admission/Readmission after Academic Dismissal

 Please call Health Services at 508.531.1252 to arrange an appointment or see “Immunization Requirements” at their website for further information.

 Transfer credit at the graduate level is defined by Bridgewater State University as appropriate graduate-level courses taken at an accredited institution other than Bridgewater State University prior to or after acceptance to a Bridgewater State University graduate program.

 Not more than six graduate credits, taken both prior to and after acceptance, can be transferred from other accredited graduate schools.
-Rather than enrolling in graduate courses at other institutions, matriculated students should make every attempt to enroll in Bridgewater State University graduate courses which will assist them in successfully completing their graduate programs, and, in most cases, their comprehensive exams.
+Rather than enrolling in graduate courses at other institutions, matriculated students should make every attempt to enroll in Bridgewater State University graduate courses which will assist them in successfully completing their graduate programs.
 These credits include any credits earned in courses in which students are enrolled at the time of acceptance.
 It does not include prerequisites.
 Program exceptions are noted in the appropriate department sections of this catalog.

 Approval of transfer credit is subject to the following conditions: 1) that not more than six credits being transferred are from an accredited institution other than Bridgewater State University; 2) that a grade of “B” or better has been earned in all courses being transferred; 3) that courses being transferred have not been used to fulfill the requirements of another degree at any institution and 4) that graduate transfer credits may not be more than six years old at the time program requirements are completed.

 Bridgewater State University does not accept credits for courses initially completed at non-accredited institutions.